Mason Williams: Benefit concerts and orchestral performances

 Williams then concentrated on a variety of programs for his concert appearances.
-His "Concert For Bluegrass Band And Orchestra", also titled "Symphonic Bluegrass", has been performed with over 40 symphony orchestras, including the Colorado Symphony Orchestra, Kansas City Symphony, Louisiana Philharmonic Orchestra, Oklahoma City Philharmonic, Louisville Orchestra, and the Edmonton Symphony Orchestra.
+His "Concert for Bluegrass Band and Orchestra", also titled "Symphonic Bluegrass", has been performed with over 40 symphony orchestras.
+These include the Colorado Symphony Orchestra, Kansas City Symphony, Louisiana Philharmonic Orchestra, Oklahoma City Philharmonic, Louisville Orchestra, and Edmonton Symphony Orchestra.
+In 1994, he played six sold-out concerts with the Oregon Symphony in Portland, Oregon.
+In the 1990s, he also performed with the Eugene Symphony with friend Ken Kesey.